 Dr. Iolanda Rodino, (2019).
 Disordered eating attitudes and behaviours among female patients undergoing fertility treatment: Implications for preconception care.
 [PDF]

-Alumni - Honours
+Alumni - Honours (from 2020)

 Chloe Jones (Honours, 2022), Financial literacy, intelligence, and money values as predictors of attitudes towards cryptocurrencies.